 Skagway Historic District

 Six blocks of downtown Skagway, Alaska are designated as a National Historic District.
-Whithin this private, state, city and federal interests have cooperated to preserve or restore late- 1890s atmosphere.
-Klondike Gold Rush NHP manages 20 buildings in the Historic District or just outside its boundary.
-These buildings are being preserved by the National Park Service to honor the struggles of the stampeders of the Klondike Gold Rush and conserve the important heritage of our nation's history.
+Within this zone, private, state, city, and federal interests have cooperated to preserve or restore the late 1890s atmosphere.
+Klondike Gold Rush NHP manages 20 buildings in the Historic District and just outside its boundary.
+These buildings are being preserved by the National Park Service to honor the struggles of the stampeders of the Klondike Gold Rush and to preserve the legacy of this important event in our nation's history.

 Did You Know?